UMAprotocol/UMIPs/Collateral Omnibus 6.md

 Adding a collateral currency introduces a level of risk into the UMA Ecosystem.
 This collateral type should be monitored to ensure that the proposed collateral continues to have value.

 It is noted that the ICE token is a redeployment of the TITAN token from the Iron Finance team.

+IF also has very low liquidity on Ethereum mainnet, because its home-chain is BSC.
+Because of this, it should likely only be used for non-liquidatable contracts.

 Contract deployers considering using this collateral in an UMA contract should refer to the [guidelines on collateral type usage](https://docs.umaproject.org/uma-tokenholders/guidence-on-collateral-currency-addition) to ensure appropriate use.